Inflectra/spira-documentation/docs/index.md

 # Spira Platform Documentation

 !!! success "Documentation version"
-    **This site was last updated for version 9.2.0.0 of SpiraTest, SpiraTeam, and SpiraPlan**
+    **This site was last updated for version 9.3.0.0 of SpiraTest, SpiraTeam, and SpiraPlan**

     **Current available beta features**

-    - None
+    - Portfolio Artifacts: Portfolio Milestones and Strategic Outcomes (SpiraPlan only)

 This documentation is for the entire Spira suite of products: [SpiraTest, SpiraTeam, SpiraPlan](./About/introduction-to-spira.md), and all relevant addons and extensions.
 Compare Spira editions [here](./About/edition-comparison.md).